samcarmen/sun-circumference/README.md

 # Naluri Space Project

-Explore the solar system with our advanced calculations.
-This project aims to calculate and display the circumference of the sun based on a continuously improving approximation of π.
+Welcome to the Naluri Space Project web application.
+This project is designed to calculate the value of Pi with increasing accuracy.
+Using the most precise value of Pi we derive, the application then determines the circumference of the sun.

 ## Features: